jeanromainroy/armed-conflict/README.md

-# Armed Conflicts: Visualization & Forecasting
+# African Armed Conflicts: Visualization & Forecasting

 Predicting Interstate and Internal Conflicts using Small Arms Transfers, Defense Spending, etc. We use a time-series framework to tackle the problem.